Guide to Utilization Management

 High-Impact Chronic Disease Management

-• Diabetes Excellence: Comprehensive diabetes programs achieving HbA1c less than 8% in 70% of patients reduce admissions by 45% and save $3,500 per patient annually.62 Key components include continuous glucose monitoring for high-risk patients, pharmacist-led medication optimization, nutritionist counseling, and integrated specialty care.
+• Diabetes Excellence: Comprehensive diabetes programs achieving HbA1c <8% in 70% of patients reduce admissions by 45% and show marked reductions in acute events and admissions; for example, Diabetes Self-Management Education and Support programs demonstrate positive ROI and fewer hospitalizations.3, 8, 55 Key components include continuous glucose monitoring for high-risk patients, pharmacist-led medication optimization, nutritionist counseling, and integrated specialty care.

-• Heart Failure Management: Remote monitoring programs reduce readmissions by 38% and save $5,000-8,000 per patient annually.63 Success requires daily weight monitoring, medication optimization, patient education, and rapid response to clinical changes.
+• Heart Failure Management: Ambulatory optimization and remote monitoring programs reduce readmissions by ~13% to over 70% in certain programs and save $5,000-8,000 per patient annually.56, 57 Success requires daily weight monitoring, medication optimization, patient education, and rapid response to clinical changes.2, 3

-• COPD Optimization: Pulmonary rehabilitation reduces readmissions by 40%, while action plans decrease ED visits by 35%.64 Programs include inhaler technique training, smoking cessation support, oxygen therapy management, and early exacerbation intervention.
+• COPD Optimization: Pulmonary rehabilitation lower readmissions by 15-30%, real-world programs observing reductions of 30–40% in high-risk cohorts.58 Programs include inhaler technique training, smoking cessation support, oxygen therapy management, and early exacerbation intervention.

 Specialty Referral Management in Value-Based Care